RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

 When a compaction policy is defined, compaction rules will be created automatically for newly created time series, and their key would be set to:

-* Before RedisTimeSeries v1.8:
+* Before Time Series v1.8:

    _key_dur_agg_ where _key_ is the key of the source time series, _dur_ is the bucket duration, and _agg_ is the aggregator.

-* Since RedisTimeSeries v1.8:
+* Since Time Series v1.8:

    _key_dur_agg_aln_ where _key_ is the key of the source time series, _dur_ is the bucket duration, _agg_ is the aggregator, and _aln_ is the alignment timestamp.